Summer Reading

 - Maintain academic writing rules

-- Sophisticated reflection and analysis: Move beyond simple recounting of events.
-Analyze your emotions, decisions, and the significance of the experience.
+- Sophisticated refl ection and analysis: Move beyond simply telling the story.
+Analyze your thoughts, choices, emotions, and the significance of the experience.

-- Evidence of thoughtful introspection: Support your narrative with detailed reflection on how the event influenced your personal growth, beliefs, or future actions.
+- Evidence of thoughtful introspection: Support your narrative with detailed reflection on how the experience influenced your growth, perspective, or future relationships.

-- Organization and clarity: Ensure a clear, cohesive structure with a compelling introduction, well-organized body paragraphs, and a reflective conclusion.
+- Organization and clarity: Include a clear introduction, well-developed body paragraphs, and a reflective conclusion.

 Honors English I